bartificer/programming-by-stealth/docs/pbs95.md

 // radius=😈
 ```

-Let's add the needed super powers by simply moving the data validation code from the constructor to the setter:
+Let's add the needed super powers by simply moving the data validation code from the constructor to the setter.
+You'll find the code for this updated version of the class in the file `Circle2.js`:

 ```js
 class Circle{